ceari/edacc_web/specification.rst

 Results
 ~~~~~~~

-Results can be displayed in several ways:
+Results are available in several views:

 - *single result*: Output (stdout and stderr) and calculated result properties
   of one solver run on a benchmark.
 Additional technial information including